pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 fun foo() : <div, exn> int
 ```

 In addition to the effect types built into the language, the programmer may define their own effect types.
-For example, lets define an effect type that represents the ability to write messages to a log:
+For example, let's define an effect type that represents the ability to write messages to a log:

 ```fs
 effect log